MyyTimes/BTK-Hackathon/README.md

 ## Key Features

 - **AI Chat Interface:** A dynamic chat panel allowing students to interact directly with the AI to ask questions, receive advice, and give commands.
+Also it remembers old messages (memory system).
 - **Personalized Study Schedule Generation:** Analyzes the student's strengths and weaknesses based on their exam scores (entered into an Excel file) to create a weekly study schedule.
 This schedule is also available for download as an .xlsx file.
 - **Smart Book Recommendations:** Recommends the most suitable test books for the student's achievement level, based on a predefined list of books and their difficulty levels.
 - **Exam Score Tracking:** Allows users to input their mock exam scores for various subjects into the system.